chevere/docs/components/Parameter.md

 # Parameter

-The Parameter component is in charge of providing extended type support with the ability to handle variadic typed parameters and its argument matching.
+The Parameter components are in charge of providing extended type support with the ability to handle variadic typed parameters and its argument matching.
 It allows implementors to provide variable parameter-argument type matching.

+## Defining a Parameter

 ```php
 use Chevere\Components\Parameter\Parameter;